lydiah2015/neighbourhood-sales/README.md

-myBlog
+Neighbourhood
 ==============

 **Author**: [Lydia Mitchelle Makini](https://github.com/lydiah2015)
 ## Description
-[myBlog](https://github.com/lydiah2015/myBlog.git) is a web application that allows you to be in the loop about everything happening in your neighborhood.
+[Neighbourhood](https://github.com/lydiah2015/TheNeighbourhood) is a web application that allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts.

 ## Installation